Understanding What Drives SIBO &

 • rushing or eating on the go

-• chronic tension patterns
+• long-standing tension patterns

-This slowing can mimic or worsen SIBO.
 For many people, nervous system support becomes just as important as nutrition.

 What Traditional SIBO Advice Misses